splunk/public-o11y-docs/gdi/monitors-cloudfoundry/cloudfoundry-firehose-nozzle.rst

       - ``shardId``
       - no
       - ``string``
-      - The nozzle’s shard ID.
+      - The nozzle's shard ID.
 All nozzle instances with the same ID receive an exclusive subset of the data from the Firehose.
 The default should suffice in the vast majority of use cases.
          (**default:** ``signalfx_nozzle``)